Psychologists & Staff

 Ms. Lundberg draws from a variety of treatment approaches.
 She values a good fit between a clinical intervention and an individual’s presenting issue, circumstances, and personal wishes for treatment.
 She often works from a client-centered framework, incorporating techniques from cognitive-behavioural therapy, acceptance and commitment therapy, mindfulness-based therapy, and solution-focused therapy.
 Ms. Lundberg is currently accepting eligible clients for counselling through the Department of Justice, Victim Services’ Criminal Injuries Counselling Program.

-Ms. MacLellan offers evidence-based approaches with a focus on Cognitive Behavioural (CBT), Behavioural, Motivational, and Mindfulness-based orientations, depending on the client’s presenting issue and goals.
-Ms. MacLellan also will be available in June to conduct mental health screeners and assessments.
+Ms. MacLellan offers evidence-based approaches with a focus on Cognitive Behavioural (CBT), Acceptance & Commitment Therapy (ACT), Solution-Focused, and Mindfulness-based orientations, depending on the client’s presenting issue and goals.
+Ms. MacLellan is also available to conduct mental health screeners and assessments.